 Braun Silk-épil 3

 It’s a good epilator to start with.
 The massaging rollers will make the whole procedure relatively painless.
 It’s cheap too.
-However, if you’re looking to invest into a product that will serve you for a long time, other Braun models will be better at that.
+But, if you’re looking to invest in a product that will serve you for a long time, other Braun models will be better at that.

 Manscaping is slowly becoming a trend and no man would want to be left behind.
-Flaunting that hairless chest under the unbuttoned shirt is definitely something you might wish to try at least once!
-Although shaving may seem like an option, nobody really enjoys the rough stubble it leaves behind.
-You will end up like a prickly porcupine.
+Flaunting that hairless chest under the unbuttoned shirt is something you should try!
+Although shaving seems like an option, nobody enjoys the rough stubble it leaves behind. will end up like a prickly porcupine.
 So while shaving is off the list, waxing can really pinch your pockets.
 Why not settle for epilation when it is basically the same thing?